Add To Favorites

 Design an interactive map with modes of transportation that actually move across the ocean.

-Research maps of North America and Europe.
+Invite students to research maps of North America and Europe.
 Locate New York City and Paris, France.
 Find out about various current modes of transportation between the two cities, including times, flight or cruise paths, distances, vehicle weights, and speeds.
 Locate similar information about Charles Lindbergh's first transatlantic flight.

 Cut small pieces of poster board with Crayola Scissors to make sign posts for the two cities.
 Attach to the map with a Crayola Washable Glue Stick.

-Make a three-dimensional boat and plane to string from New York to Paris.
+Students make a three-dimensional boat and plane to string from New York to Paris.
 Cut out the body of an air plane from poster board.
 Draw the airplane body on each side, then glue on wings cut from poster board.
 Add a small tab under one wing by gluing two sides of a small piece of poster board to the wing, leaving the middle of the tab pulled away from the wing a bit.
 Dry.
 Thread string or yarn through the tab, anchoring the ends to New York and Paris.